Trauma Awareness: Supporting People with a Disability

 People living with a disability often access multiple services frequently over time, may be institutionalised at different times, and may also experience and/ or witness high levels of abuse, violence and other traumas in their daily life.

-This training, informed by current research, fosters an understanding of emotional and behavioural expressions that others may find challenging.
-It prioritises ‘working with’ rather than ‘doing to’ clients, collaborative relationships, client and staff safety and working from a strengths-based approach.
-It workshops trauma-informed principles using diverse case scenarios from the disability sector to explore strategies which foster safety, wellbeing, hope, choice and self-determination and minimise the risks of re-traumatisation.
+This training program fosters an understanding of ‘working with’ rather than ‘doing to’ clients, collaborative relationships, client and staff safety and working from a strengths-based approach.
+The program explores strategies which foster safety, wellbeing, hope, choice and self-determination and minimise the risks of re-traumatisation.
 In so doing it provides participants with insights and tools to take back to the workplace to enhance outcomes.

 By participating in this professional development training, participants will:

-- Analyse the stress response and survivor coping strategies to understand the challenges people with a trauma history, and who are living with a disability, experience in regulating their emotions and levels of arousal, including their behavioural expressions
+- Understand the stress response and survivor coping strategies to understand the challenges people with a trauma history and who are living with a disability experience.

 Material presented in the training will draw on research from Blue Knot Foundation's Practice Guidelines for Treatment of Complex Trauma and Trauma Informed Care and Service Delivery www.blueknot.org.au/guidelines and other relevant research.